 Do you want to take an active role in stopping the spread of misinformation, rebuilding trust in leaders, and leveraging the digital space for good?
 Are you motivated by enacting change, motivating people, and helping organizations reach their goals?
 If so, the Online Master of Arts in Leadership at St. Bonaventure University can prepare you for the career you desire.

-This 100% online graduate program takes as little as one year and has no GRE or GMAT requirement.
+This 100% online graduate program takes as little as 15 months and has no GRE or GMAT requirement.
 The coursework is designed to equip you for leadership roles or enhance your potential if you are a seasoned leader.
 You will learn to harness your leadership skills to empower employees and work towards positive social change.

 The Master’s in Leadership graduate degree imparts a distinctive skill set necessary for success in digital leadership, including organizational intelligence, communication skills, and global perspective.

 Courses range from leadership and ethics and diversity to organizational structure and behavior to leading the digital world and leading change.
 Prior to graduation, students complete a strategic leadership project that incorporates the knowledge they have gained into real-world problem-solving for organizations.
 Each student prepares a Leadership Portfolio that highlights their growth as a leader and development throughout the program.